 The Nepal is the most durable boot in this review.
 The 3.2mm silicone impregnated Idro-Perwanger Roughout Leather is burly, and should last season after season.
 The bomber leather does require some break in time, however.
-If you need a boot to perform right out of the box, consider the Batura 2.0 GTX or Salewa Pro Gaiter, which are both lighter and warmer boots.
+If you need a boot to perform right out of the box, consider the Batura 2.0 GTX which is a lighter and warmer boot.

 The lacing loops are nearly all metal and are riveted to the leather.
 One set of the lace loops are constructed from webbing which one user found to be a point of failure.
 The stitching that surrounds the one fabric lace loop suggests that the loop constricts across the top of the boot.
 The fabric lace loop is actually fixed to the outer.
 We wish that Sportiva had continued with the theme of durability and used a metal loop of some sort.

 Buy the Nepal EVO GTX if long term durability is your number one concern.
 It is the most durable boot in the review.
 You will get more days in the mountains out of this boot than any single fabric boot.